 - Roast ‘em – If the thought of vegetables with the life boiled out of them repulses you, you’re not alone.
 Consider this an invitation to try another method of preparation.
 Roasting vegetables caramelizes the natural sugars in them, exposing a depth of flavor delicious enough to convert even the most stubborn of veggie-skeptics.
 An added benefit of roasting is the ability to cook multiple vegetables simultaneously without disturbing their flavor or texture.
-Try roasting a blend of carrots, cauliflower, broccoli and Brussels sprouts for a side dish that is sure to please the whole family.
+Try roasting a blend of carrots, cauliflower, broccoli, and Brussels sprouts for a side dish that is sure to please the whole family.

 - Flavor ‘em – The only thing worse than lifeless boiled vegetables are flavorless, lifeless boiled vegetables.
 Even self-proclaimed veggie-lovers would prefer them not to be bland.
-Try sautéing your favorite vegetables in olive oil or butter, roasting them with fresh herbs like rosemary, thyme, parsley, basil, and oregano, or topping with cheese or a squeeze of lemon juice.
+Try sautéing your favorite vegetables in olive oil or butter, roasting them with fresh herbs like rosemary, thyme, parsley, basil, and oregano, or topping them with cheese or a squeeze of lemon juice.
 For a serious flavor boost, try a mix of all three!

-- Swap ‘em – An easy way to increase the overall nutrient-density and variety of vegetables in your diet is to swap out common starchy foods for a vegetable alternative.
-For example, try replacing potatoes, rice, and pasta with versatile vegetables like sweet potatoes, parsnips, turnips, winter squash, carrots or cauliflower.
+- Swap ‘em – An easy way to increase the overall nutrient density and variety of vegetables in your diet is to swap out common starchy foods for a vegetable alternative.
+For example, try replacing potatoes, rice, and pasta with versatile vegetables like sweet potatoes, parsnips, turnips, winter squash, carrots, or cauliflower.
 They are just as filling but in all the right ways.

 - Hide ‘em – Finally, the last resort.
 If you are someone who has yet to find a vegetable you enjoy or you leave them off the menu because it’s easier to cater to fussy family members than endure dinner-time food struggles, sneak them in.
 Mild-flavored vegetables can likely be disguised in meals you and your family already enjoy.
-Try mixing cauliflower into ground taco meat, avocado into smoothies, spinach into pasta sauce or any combination.
+Try mixing cauliflower into ground taco meat, avocado into smoothies, spinach into pasta sauce, or any combination.
 The possibilities are endless.